ceedee666/modern-abap-curriculum/docs/scenario_description.md

 The data model comprises two tables:

-- Product: containing the basic information of OER Bike's products
+- Product: containing the basic information about OER Bike's products
 - Rating: containing the customer ratings of the products.

 There is a one-to-many relationship between entries in the product table and entries